 Applications are received and processed on a rolling basis by the Director of Graduate Studies and departmental staff.
 For conference travel, you must apply after your conference presentation formally accepted, but PRIOR to the travel/research.
-To submit an application for AY 2022-2023, complete the Qualtrics survey and submission form:
+To submit an application for funding, complete the Qualtrics survey and submission form (or reach out to the assistant administrative director (currently Keshia Kennelley).